aygong/srsRAN_Project_Low_Latency/README.md

   </p>
 </div>

-This repository contains the code for our paper:
+This repository provides the code associated with our paper:
 > Towards URLLC with Open-Source 5G Software